 Are you sitting down?
 Yes?
 Then you might want to stand up and MOVE- or at least get your students up and moving more!
-I know YOU work all day, dancing, singing, talking, creating, managing, and at the end of the day just want to SIT or LAY down.
-But this post is going to give you some innovative creative movement activities to use with the Connect-a-Stretchy Band and Stretchy Bands.
+I know YOU work all day, dancing, singing, talking, creating, managing, and at the end of the day just want to SIT or LIE down.
+But, keep reading to get the why and how of movement for your classes.
+This post is going to give you some innovative creative movement activities to use with the Connect-a-Stretchy Band and Stretchy Bands.

 Bear Paw Creek and Sing Play Create teamed up to give you some FREE RESOURCES in a month long GIVEAWAY!